 Rock climbing is an activity that demands skills and equipment from the practitioner.
 Beyond that, the climber needs to put in a lot of time and effort into perfecting his or her craft before making any profit.
 This brief will explore the different ways how do professional rock climbers make money, as well as offer advice on how to pursue a career as one!

-- How Long Does it Take To Become A Professional Rock Climber?
+- How Long Does it Take To Become A Professional in this Field?

 - How Do Professional Rock Climbers Advertise Themselves?